Intermediate Typescript Questions - Typed Functions

 }

-typeof takes a variable and returns the type definition
+takes a variable and returns the type definition

-keyof takes a type and returns the keys of the type
+takes a type and returns the keys of the type

-Q3 How can we explicitly specify the output type to one of the values inside House?
+Q3 How can we explicitly specify the output type to one of the values inside House

-Such that the output type of getValue() is restricted to boolean, string, and number.
+Such that the output type of getValue()

-function getValue(s: keyof House): House[keyof House] { return house[s]
+Use the `keyof` operator.function getValue(s: keyof House): House[keyof House] { return house[s]

 }